uncg-csc340/sp25-crud-api-jpa/README.md

   - Verify your username and password is spelled correctly in the properties file.
 - Build and run the main class.
 You should see a new table created in the aforementioned database.
 ## Notes
+### StudentX Java classes have different purposes: Separation of concerns!
 - [Entity](https://github.com/uncg-csc340/sp25-crud-api-jpa/blob/8a7a97df778a6bb2280d680a80f3c3ffe6166ec1/src/main/java/com/csc340/sp25_crud_api_demo/student/Student.java#L5)
   - The Student class is annotated as an `@Entity `.
 This is used by Hibernate (an implementation of the Jakarta Persistence API) to map class attributes to database tables and SQL types.
   - We also annotated with `@Table` to give Hibernate directions to use this specific table name.
 This is optional but it helps with naming conventions.